 2. Flower Child – CBD PM Blend, Salve

 Terpene Profile (ppm): B-Caryohyllene (20), A-Humulene (6), Terpinolene (4), B-Myrcene (2).

 Note: The Flower Child products are more herbal tasting than Palmetto Harmony, likely due to their different terpenes and extraction methods.

 The coupon code: ref5858908 will take $10 off any order + free shipping at flowerchildcbd.com

 This CBD blend also contains chamomile and lavender which can help with relaxation and sleep.

 We use it at night because the pinene and limonene in Palmetto Harmony are stimulating and although they’re exactly what she needs for focus / attention during the day, they aren’t needed before bed (more on this below).

-Notes: This oil is half the strength as Palmetto Harmony, so I’m giving twice as much: 24 drops (1 full dropper).
+Notes: This oil is half the strength as Palmetto Harmony, so you’d need to use twice as much.
 The coupon code above will subtract $10 from the $39 price.

 We also really like their salve for cuts, bug bites, bruises and pain relief, it also contains arnica!
 They sell a great sample size combo of CBD oil and salve.